Automated Speed Enforcement

 Answer

-Signage will be posted within each Community Safety Zone where a camera is coming soon or active.
+Signage is posted within each Community Safety Zone where a camera is coming soon or is active.

 Answer